-Limitation of the Data - Respondents were directed to indicate the year they entered the U.S. (or Puerto Rico, for the Puerto Community Survey) "to live."
-For respondents who have entered the U.S. (or Puerto Rico for the Puerto Rico Community Survey) multiple times, the interviewers were instructed to request the most recent year of entry.
-For respondents who either did not ask the interviewer for clarification or for those who mailed back the questionnaire without being interviewed in person, it was difficult to ensure that respondents interpreted the question as intended.
+Limitation of the Data - Respondents were directed to indicate the year they entered the U.S. "to live." (or "to live" in Puerto Rico, for the Puerto Community Survey).
+For respondents who entered the U.S. (or entered Puerto Rico for the Puerto Rico Community Survey) multiple times, the interviewers were instructed to request the most recent year of entry.
+For respondents who entered multiple times and did not ask the interviewer for clarification or who mailed back the questionnaire without being interviewed in person, it is unclear which year of entry was provided (i.e. first or most recent).

 Beginning in 2006, the population in group quarters (GQ) is included in the ACS.
 Some types of GQ populations may have year of entry distributions that are different from the household population.
 The inclusion of the GQ population could therefore have a noticeable impact on the year of entry distribution.
-This is particularly true for areas with a substantial GQ population.
+This is particularly true for areas with substantial GQ populations.